nelavensubas/CS1026/README.md

 data structures (lists, tuples, sets dictionaries),objects, object oriented design, classes, modularity, and problem solving techniques.
 Programming examples and assignments are taken from a variety of disciplines.
+## Assignments
+- Assignment 1 - Coffee or Tea: A Python program that computes the cost of a specialty coffee or tea beverage.
+- Assignment 2 - Volume Calculator: A Python program computes the volume for a number of different shapes.
+- Assignment 3 - Sentiment Analysis: A Python program that deals with textual analysis from Twitter information.
+- Assignment 4 - Country Classes: A Python program that uses classes to store, search, sort, remove, and filter country data.